 The process or policy by which the University agrees to protect an individual from any threatened or asserted claims, actions, suits, or proceedings due to the nature of his or her relationship with the University.
 See the Trustees of Purdue University Policy on Indemnification.

 - Possess a valid US or Canadian driver’s license with a classification appropriate to the type of Vehicle being driven, or a valid license from another country where a Vehicle is being operated.

 - Be at least 18 years of age and have one year of licensed driving experience prior to driving on University Business.
-Requests for exceptions to these requirements must be submitted to Risk Management in advance for review on a case-by-case basis.

 Motor Vehicle Record, a report that typically contains information about a person’s driving history, including information about traffic violations, accidents, etc.

 Any vehicle other than those owned or leased by Purdue University, or rented from a commercial car rental agency by an Employee, Student or Volunteer while on official University Business